ITDevLtd/MCVirt/Documentation/Cluster.rst

 The new node must be configured on separate network/VLAN for MCVirt cluster communication.

-The IP address for this network must be stored in the MCVirt configuration file and can be retrieved from the machine, by running ``mcvirt info``.
+The IP address that MCVirt clustering/DRBD communications will be performed over must be included in the configuration file under ``cluster_ip`` on both nodes.
+This can be retrieved by running ``mcvirt info``.

 Joining the node to the cluster